tensorzero/tensorzero/README.md

 1. Integrate our model gateway
 2. Send metrics or feedback
-3. Optimize prompts, models, and inference-time strategies
+3. Optimize prompts, models, and inference strategies
 4. Watch your LLMs improve over time

 It provides a **data & learning flywheel for LLMs** by unifying: